faizan-app-velox/appvelox_flutter_enterprise_core/README.md

     * **AppStatusWidget:** A versatile component for handling non-success states (Network Errors, Empty Lists, Validation Failures) with consistent UI.

+### 💡 Architectural Decision: The "Pragmatic" Approach
+You might notice the absence of a dedicated **Use Case (Interactor)** layer for simple features.
+This is intentional.

+* **For Complex Logic:** We advocate using `UseCases` when business rules involve multiple repositories or complex data transformation.
+* **For Standard Operations:** In this reference implementation, we adhere to **Pragmatic Clean Architecture**.
+The Presentation Layer (`Cubits`) communicates directly with the `Repository` interface for standard CRUD operations.

+**Why?** This reduces boilerplate code by ~40% and increases development velocity without sacrificing the core benefit of Clean Architecture: **Decoupling**.
+The UI still never touches the Data Source directly.

 ---

 ## 🛠️ The Tech Stack